shiv-eshwar/Gemini-Powered-Full-Stack-langGraph-Deep-Search-Agent-/README.md

 - [Shadcn UI](https://ui.shadcn.com/) - For components.
 - [LangGraph](https://github.com/langchain-ai/langgraph) - For building the backend research agent.
 - [Google Gemini](https://ai.google.dev/models/gemini) - LLM for query generation, reflection, and answer synthesis.

-## License

-This project is licensed under the Apache License 2.0.
-See the [LICENSE](LICENSE) file for details.